-In this paper, we saw that polymorphic type inference for first-class union, intersection, and negation types is possible, enabling class-instance matching patterns yielding very precise types, comparable in expressiveness to row-polymorphic variants.
-We saw that this type inference approach relies on two crucial aspects of MLstruct's type system: 1. using the full power of Boolean algebras to normalize types and massage constraints into shapes amenable to constraint solving without backtracking; and 2. approximating some unions and intersections, most notably unions of records and intersections of functions, in order to remove potential ambiguities during constraint solving without threatening the soundness of the system.
+In this paper, we developed a general theory of Boolean-algebraic subtyping called $\mathfrak{S}(\mathcal{T}, \mathcal{R})$ and showed how to prove its soundness, a particularly challenging endeavour given the great flexibility of the corresponding subtyping rules.
+We instantiated this theory to $\mathfrak{S}{\rightarrow\{x\}\#C}$, the subtyping theory of λ^{\neg} , the core language a new research language called MLstruct.
+We saw that with MLstruct, polymorphic type inference for first-class union, intersection, and negation types is possible, enabling features such as class-instance matching patterns yielding very precise types, comparable in expressiveness to row-polymorphic variants.
+We also saw that this type inference approach relies on two crucial aspects of MLstruct's type system, only made possible by our novel Boolean-algebraic approach to subtyping: 1. using the full power of Boolean algebras to normalize types and massage constraints into shapes amenable to constraint solving without backtracking; and 2. approximating some unions and intersections, most notably unions of records and intersections of functions, in a way that does not naturally follow from a typical set-theoretic interpretation of subtyping, in order to remove potential ambiguities during constraint solving without threatening the soundness of the system.

 Future Work.
-In the future, we intend to explore more advanced forms of polymorphism present in MLscript, such as first-class polymorphism, as well as how to remove some of the limitations of regular types, which currently prevent fully supporting object-oriented programming idioms.
+In the future, we intend to explore more advanced forms of polymorphism present in MLscript, such as first-class and ad-hoc polymorphism, as well as how to remove some of the limitations of regular types, which currently prevent fully supporting object-oriented programming idioms.